mtrw/ReMIXTURE/README.md

 # History

 The ReMIXTURE concept was first attempted in Rabanus-Wallace & Tripodi et al. (2021) _Global range expansion history of pepper (_Capsicum spp._) revealed by over 10,000 genebank accessions_.
 PNAS (please use sci-hub if possible).
 Newer versions have very significant improvements.
-The algorithm currently in use is described in Barchi et. al. (2023) _Analysis of >3400 worldwide eggplant accessions reveals two independent domestication events and multiple migration-diversification routes_.
-The Plant Journal.
+The algorithm currently in use is not published.

 # Future